Deployment

 docker build -t afhttp-host -f container/docker/Dockerfile .

 # Run it.
-The entrypoint generates a bearer token on first start and prints it
+The entrypoint generates a bearer token secret on first start and

-# along with a ready-to-run driver command.
-The profile persists in the volume.
+# prints it along with a ready-to-run driver command.
+Persistent profiles and the

 docker run --rm -p 9222:9222 --shm-size=1g -v afhttp-profile:/data afhttp-host